 M.Sc.
 Thesis and M.Sc.
 Applied (Project or Practicum)

 Applicants must be graduates of a university of recognized reputation and hold a B.Sc. degree equivalent to a McGill degree in a subject closely related to the one selected for graduate work.
-Applicants must have at least a cumulative grade point average (CGPA) in McGill University’s credit equivalency of 3.2/4.0 (second class – upper division) during their bachelor's degree program.
+Applicants must have at least a cumulative grade point average (CGPA) in McGill University’s credit equivalency of 3.2/4.0 (second class – upper division) for the M.Sc.
+Thesis and 3.5/4.0 for the M.Sc.
+Applied during their bachelor's degree program.
 All eligible candidates to the M.Sc.
 (Applied) program may select the project option; those who have completed a dietetic internship and six months' work experience are eligible to apply for a practicum option.

 Applicants must be graduates of a university of recognized reputation and hold a B.Sc. and M.Sc. degree equivalent to a McGill degree in a subject closely related to the one selected for graduate work.
 Applicants must have at least a cumulative grade point average (CGPA) in McGill University's credit equivalency of 3.2/4.0 (second class – upper division) during their bachelor's and master's degree programs.

 For information on admission requirements, applicants must contact Dr. Maureen Rose in the School of Dietetics and Human Nutrition.